 Sometimes, that's only 20 minutes to check on him and spend a little time.

-At other times, I groom him, spend some time with him while he grazes, talk to him (he's an exceptionally good listener and rarely interrupts), or just trot beside him, something he seems to really enjoy; even his paddock mate comes along.
+At other times, I groom him, spend some time with him while he grazes, talk to him (he's an exceptionally good listener and rarely interrupts), or just trot beside him (good cardio for me), something he seems to really enjoy.

 Of course, this prioritization does mean that I have to be more flexible about some other things I like to do, like play guitar.

 But it's usually easier to squeeze those other activities into the remaining time.

 For example, my guitar is usually where I last placed it and doesn't wander about on its own; it never has briars or ticks (not yet, anyway), and the strings never get tangled, so its availability is more predictable.